Apple Crumb Pie

 3) It’s really, super, delectably yummy which should be the reason that trumps all others.

-- 1 single crust pie dough (I used this no-fail sour cream pie crust)
+- 1 single crust pie dough (see note)

 - 3 pounds apples (see note)